-This is a foreign exchange guide to Kyrgyzstan, the Kyrgystani Som currency plus KGS transfers and travel tips.
+This is a foreign exchange guide to Kyrgyzstan, the Kyrgystani Som currency plus sending KGS transfers and travel tips.

 In this Kyrgyzstan currency guide we take a look at :